Artist-in-Residence Raphael Silver grew up

 he is an artist who works in a variety of mediums- metal, glass, acrylic on

 canvas, and tattoos.
 When working as the

 General Manager for the Kilgard brick factory, he learned to carve bricks.

-His work can be seen around the Fraser Valley, notably at several schools such as Yarrow and Bakerview Elementary Schools, Abby Middle, and Yale Secondary, as well as the McCallum Roundabout and the three house posts at Fraser Heritage Park in Mission.
+His work can be seen around the Fraser Valley, notably at The Kariton Art Gallery, several schools such as Yarrow and Bakerview Elementary Schools, Abby Middle, and Yale Secondary, as well as the McCallum Roundabout and the three house posts at Fraser Heritage Park in Mission.
 Following in the footsteps of his father, who taught him to carve, Raphael Silver has taught art classes at most schools in the Abbotsford district, and also takes on apprentices to teach them the craft of First Nations art.
 He also volunteers as a boxing coach for First Nations youth.